Achid111/Manga.ge/README.md

 # Manga.ge
-this i first georgian site where you can ride manga on georgian languange
+this is first georgian site where you can ride manga on georgian languange